grimme-lab/q-vSZPs/README.md

 # qvSZPs
-Repository providing the basis set files for the q-vSZPs basis set and the non-adaptive qavg-vSZPs variant.
+Repository providing the basis set files for the q-vSZPs basis set and the non-adaptive q<sub>avg</sub>-vSZPs variant.
 The basis set files are located in `q-vSZPs_basis/` with the q-vSZPs being provided in TURBOMOLE format together witht the required ECP file.
-The qavg-vSZPs basis set is provided in TURBOMOLE and ORCA format.
+The q<sub>avg</sub>-vSZPs basis set is provided in TURBOMOLE and ORCA format.

 ## Automatic input file generation for the q-vSZPs